la2050/challenge/_2021/connect/good-trouble-makers.md

   https://www.facebook.com/goodtroublemakers/
   https://www.facebook.com/danceinprogressla/
 organization_instagram: '@goodtroublemakers'
-Please describe the mission of your organization.: ' Good Trouble Makers are artist-agitators committed to making; making art, making room, making change, making good trouble.
+Describe the mission of your organization.: ' Good Trouble Makers are artist-agitators committed to making; making art, making room, making change, making good trouble.
 We are a genre expanding, practice-driven collaborative that is perpetually investigating what anti-racist and queer dance making, teaching, and performing looks like. '
 project_description: >-
   Expand In Progress, to become LA's premiere social and concert dance and movement program centering queer, BIPOC and disabled communities and artists.
 Which LA2050 goal will your submission most impact?: LA is the best place to CONNECT In which areas of Los Angeles will you be directly working?:
   - Central LA
-In what stage of innovation is this project?: >- Expand existing program (expanding and continuing ongoing successful projects or programs)
+In what stage of innovation is this project, program, or initiative?: >- Expand existing program (expanding and continuing ongoing successful projects or programs)
-What is the need you’re responding to?: ' LA currently does not have a movement studio that prioritizes Queer, Disabled, Black, Indigenous, and people of color (BIPOC.)
+What is the problem that you are seeking to address?: ' LA currently does not have a movement studio that prioritizes Queer, Disabled, Black, Indigenous, and people of color (BIPOC.)
 Downtown LA is emerging as a center of queer nightlife and community.
 It''s central location makes it also accessible to disabled and BIPOC populations.
 Good Trouble Makers and Downtown Dance & Movement are joining forces to address the absence of movement based programming that centers artists and members of these communities. '
-Why is this project important to the work of your organization?: >+ Good Trouble Makers (GTM) already serve BIPOC, disabled, and creative communities offering classes, community gatherings, parties, and performances making us uniquely qualified to expand programming for these communities.
+Describe the project, program, or initiative that this grant will support to address the problem identified.: >+ Good Trouble Makers (GTM) already serve BIPOC, disabled, and creative communities offering classes, community gatherings, parties, and performances making us uniquely qualified to expand programming for these communities.